BodiAugustus/dev_site_2022/README.md

 #37.
 Carried out the styling changes for responsive layouts.
 Finished the About page.

 #38.
 Created contact.js page.
 Downloaded npm i react-tsparticles.
 Downloaded npm install @emailjs/browser.
 Styled Contact page for responsive viewing.
 FRONT END OF SITE IS FINISHED - excepting for a change to the layout for the about page which will need to be redone but which I will do after building out the backend first.

+#39.
+Created jsconfig.json file in root and created new compiler options to allow path aliases for each of the folders, components, public and style.
+Then went and changed the routes to the new form using @.